 It helps protect every individual's right to privacy.
 The act tells government ministries and agencies what they can do and must do when they collect, use, disclose, retain and dispose of personal information.

 Click here for the Request Form under the Freedom of Information and Protection of Privacy Act/ Municipal Freedom of Information and Protection of Privacy Act.

 Home and Community Care Support Services is committed to providing a respectful, accessible and inclusive environment for all patients, employees, partners and public.
 We strive to provide goods and services in a way that respects the dignity and independence of people with disabilities and will use reasonable efforts to ensure our policies, practices and procedures are consistent with the requirements and standards in accordance with Ontario's Accessibility for Ontarians with Disabilities Act, 2005 (AODA).

 In 2017, Community Care Access Centres (CCACs) services and staff transferred to the Local Health Integration Networks (LHINs).

-Interested in historical information about the Central CCAC?
-Please click the links below for more information.
+If you are interested in historical information about previous Central CCAC, click the links below for more information.